oscarlab/graphene-tests/README.md

 - `README.md`:
-  Please document the tested environment and the instruction for building and running the application in a `README.md` file.
-  If your application sample has any known issue or requirement, please specify in the documentation.
+  Please document the tested environment and the instruction for building and running the application.
+If your application sample has any known issue or requirement, please also specify in the documentation.

 - `Makefile`:
   Users should be able to build your application sample by running the `make` command.
-If your application needs extra building steps, please also document them in the `README.md`.
-In addition. we ask you to provide sufficient comments in the `Makefile` to help users understand the building process better.
+If your application needs extra building steps, please document them in the `README.md`.
+In addition. we ask you to provide sufficient comments in the `Makefile` to help users understand the building process.

 - Manifest(s):
-  Please provide the manifest(s) needed for running your application sample.
-Please do not hard-code any user-specific path or personal information in the manifest.
-The ideal way is to create a manifest template that contains variables to be replaced by the `Makefile`.
+  Please provide all the manifests needed for running your application sample.
+Do not hard-code any user-specific path or personal info in the manifests.
+The ideal way is to create manifest templates that contains variables to be replaced with runtime options in `Makefile`.
   See other subdirectories for examples of the manifest templates.
-  We also ask you to provide sufficient comments in all the manifests to help users understand the environment better.
+  We also ask you to provide sufficient comments in all the manifests to help users understand the environment.

 - Sample inputs and test suites:
   If you have any inputs and test suites for testing the application,